metabase/toucan/README.md

 We try to keep Toucan well-tested, so new features should include new tests for them; bugfixes should include failing tests.
 Make sure to properly document new features as well! :yum:

+A few more things: please carefully review your own changes and revert any superfluous ones.
+(A good example would be moving words in the Markdown documentation to different lines in a way that wouldn't change how the rendered page itself would appear.
+These sorts of changes make a PR bigger than it needs to be, and, thus, harder to review.)
+And please include a detailed explanation of what changes you're making and why you've made them.
+This will help us understand what's going on while we review it.
+Thanks! :heart_eyes_cat:

 ### License